suyashtripathipro-rgb/Unthinkable-Assignment/README.md

+## <span style="background-color: #FFD700"> NOTE- WEBSITE'S BACKEND SERVER GOES INTO SLEEP AFTER 15 MINUTES OF INACTIVITY, SO YOU MAY FEEL THE HIGH LATENCY IN LOGIN IN ON THE WEBSITE </span>

 # 🎬 BookTheShow: High-Concurrency Ticket Booking System

 BookTheShow is a full-stack, real-time ticket booking platform designed to handle high-demand event drops.
 It features visual seat maps, real-time inventory locking, automated waitlist reallocation, and QR code ticket generation.
 This project fulfills all core specifications of a high-concurrency ticketing system, ensuring no double-bookings and zero wasted inventory.